 This alternative has the potential to introduce temporary audible and atmospheric elements during construction, which would be considered temporary and minor impacts on the Santa Fe Depot's historical features.
-Any temporary or permanent changes to the important visual elements of the Santa Fe Depot that would occur due to construction of the bridge would be situated too far from the Santa Fe Depot to have any substantial impacts, even with the expanded revised 2018 APE.
-Therefore, there would be No Adverse Effect on the Santa Fe Depot.
+No temporary or permanent changes to the important visual elements of the Santa Fe Depot would occur due to construction of the bridge because the bridge is situated too far from the Santa Fe Depot to have any substantial impacts, even with the expanded revised 2018 APE.
+Therefore, there would be No Adverse Effect on the Santa Fe Depot and the project would have an Adverse Effect on the Mount Vernon Avenue Bridge.
+Therefore, Caltrans has determined that the original Adverse Effect finding for the undertaking as a whole pursuant to Section 106 Programmatic Agreement Stipulation X.C remains valid.